United States of America Mathematical Talent Search: Scoring

 Every problem on the USAMTS is graded on a scale of 0 to 5, where a 0 is an answer that is highly flawed or incomplete and a 5 is a rigorous and well-written proof.
 As a result, possible scores over the three rounds range from 0 to 75.
 The solutions are graded every year by a volunteer group of university students and other people with professional mathematical experience.
-In addition to their scores, students receive detailed feedback on how they could improve their solutions if they attempt a problem but do not solve it.
+In addition to their scores, students receive detailed feedback on how they could improve their solutions if they attempt a problem but do not achieve full marks.